Tony Orlando: Early career

 Orlando continued as a solo artist and also became a producer himself, as well as a successful music executive in the late 1960s.
-In 1967, Clive Davis hired Orlando as general manager of Columbia Records publishing subsidiary April-Blackwood Music.
+Orlando was associated with Columbia Records publishing subsidiary April-Blackwood Music.

 By the late 1960s, Orlando had worked his way up to vice president of a larger publishing company, CBS Music, where he signed, co-wrote with, and produced Barry Manilow (under the name "Featherbed").
-He also worked with other artists, such as The Yardbirds, James Taylor, Grateful Dead, Blood Sweat and Tears, and Laura Nyro.
-In the summer of 1969, he recorded with the studio group Wind and had a #28 hit that year with "Make Believe" on producer Bo Gentry's Life Records.
-Orlando was experiencing success, primarily as a music executive, and Davis pretended not to notice when Orlando accepted a $3,000 advance and sang lead vocals on a song called "Candida" as a favor for two producer friends.
-If the record failed, Orlando didn't want it to affect his reputation, so he used a pseudonym: Dawn.
+He also worked with other artists, such as The Yardbirds; James Taylor; Grateful Dead; Blood, Sweat & Tears; Barry Manilow, and Laura Nyro.
+In the summer of 1969, he recorded with the studio group Wind and had a number 28 hit that year with "Make Believe" on producer Bo Gentry's Life Records.
+Columbia president Clive Davis did nothing to stop Orlando from singing lead on "Candida" after his friends Hank Medress and Dave Appel asked him for a favor.
+The stage name they chose—Dawn—was the middle name of the daughter of label executive Steve Wax.

-When the song became an international number-one song, he began to use his name in the group becoming "Dawn featuring Tony Orlando" and then "Tony Orlando and Dawn".
-The group had 19 other top 40 tracks, including "Tie a Yellow Ribbon Round the Ole Oak Tree", the top-selling hit of 1973 and one of the biggest selling singles of all time.
-The group also had a hit variety program, The Tony Orlando and Dawn Show on CBS from 1974 to 1976.
-They then broke up in 1977, after which he has performed as Tony Orlando.